wasupon0/03-fashion-flex/README.md

 # FashionFlex

-## Explore a curated selection of fashion, electronics, furniture, shoes, and more.
+## Explore a selection of fashion, electronics, furniture, shoes, and more.

 _Short, one-liner, catchy and easy to understand_